Nodraak/MoonLander.rs/README.md

 I/O will be implemented via adapters (to be able to swap between the simulator and KSP):

 * Simulator: direct (Rust) function calls
-* KSP: calling Python from Rust (https://github.com/PyO3/pyo3), itself calling Krpc lib (protobuf to KSP) (https://krpc.github.io/krpc/)
+* KSP: calling Python from Rust (https://github.com/PyO3/pyo3), itself calling kRPC lib (protobuf to KSP) (https://krpc.github.io/krpc/)

 ## Building and running